cloudera/CAI_STUDIO_AGENT/docs/user_guide/custom_workflow_application.md

 Since workflows execute asynchronously by nature, the SDK `get_workflow_status` method can provide the current status of workflows, even if the workflow is not yet complete, and the returned **workflow events** can be used to extract even more fine grained information from workflows.

-Workflow events (also referred to intermittently as *traces* and *spans* depending on the context of the conversation) represent milestones of a workflow execution, such as task assignment, tool usage, and LLM calls.
+Workflow events represent milestones of a workflow execution, such as task assignment, tool usage, and LLM calls.
 Each of these events log their own attributes.
 It's recommended to deserialize each event attribute individually based on the event type.
 The following event types are logged in Agent Studio:

 ```python
 [